 If your skirt is too long, just trim any excess off the bottom.
 The ITY knit won’t fray so I often skip hemming it altogether.

-I hope you guys liked this little tutorial.
+I hope you guys liked this little tutorial on how to sew a skirt.
 It’s soooo much more fun to me when I get to come up with my own designs and make my closet truly my own.
 Chances are, if you’re reading this blog, you feel the same way.

 This DIY and others have been featured on AllFreeSewing.com It’s a great resource full of free DIY projects that you’ll never get tired of.
 Check it out!